-EQUAL EDUCATIONAL OPPORTUNITIES
+EEQUAL EDUCATIONAL OPPORTUNITIES

 In recognition of the diversified characteristics and needs of our students and with the desire to be responsive to them, the School Committee will make every effort to protect the dignity of the students as individuals.
-It also will offer careful consideration and sympathetic understanding of their personal feelings, particularly with reference to their race, color, sex, gender identity religion, national origin, disability, sexual orientation or homelessness.
+It also will offer careful consideration and sympathetic understanding of their personal feelings, particularly with reference to their race, color, sex, gender identity religion, national origin, pregnancy or pregnancy related condition, disability, sexual orientation or homelessness.